Owerri was founded about the 14th century by Ekwem Oha. His mother’s name was Arugo.

 b.
 Government School in 1906 and added the secondary wing now Government Secondary School Owerri in 1935 and moved the Primary School to Wetheral Road Owerri as Owerri Township School in 1952.

-Owerri not only Divisional Headquarters but became the provincial headquarters of the Old Owerri Province was what is now Imo, Abia plus Afikpo up to Diobu in the Rivers State.
+Owerri was not only Divisional Headquarters but became the provincial headquarters of the Old Owerri Province, what is now Imo, Abia plus Afikpo up to Diobu in the Rivers State.
 The need to have a seaport informed the building of Port Harcourt from Owerri the Provincial headquarters.
 When Port Harcourt was finally built, Delta province was carved out of Owerri Province with Port Harcourt as its headquarters.
 Note that Port Harcourt was built from Owerri as Port Harcourt never existed before the advent of the British.

 Owerri is a land approached as you descend hills.
 There are two rivers:- Nworie on the West flank while Otamiri Is on the Southern flank.
 The two rivers influenced the culture of the people, Owerri people do not fish in Nworie River but do so in Otamiri River, they do not eat fish from Nworie River.
 The source of Nworie river had a deposit of Emerald a precious solid mineral but not in commercial quantity.
 There is also Lake Nwaebere at Imo State University, Owerri.

-Owerri people were subsistence farmers but have since abandoned farming when it became a State capital in 1976 and the arable lands acquired by government for
+Owerri people were subsistence farmers but have since abandoned farming when it became a State capital in 1976 and the arable lands acquired by government for other development projects.

 Owerri is a well planned city and is listed by the Federal government as one of the planned cities in Nigeria.
 It was planned by Mr. Tetlow being the headquarters of Owerri province and later by a Swiss Consortium – Finger Hooth and Partners who designed New Owerri an idea conceived by the first military Governor the then Commander Ndubuisi Kanu now Rear Admiral Rtd. which is indeed an extension of Owerri Urban.